Braves vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- Based on this matchup's moneyline, the Braves' implied win probability is 71.4%.
+- When it has played as moneyline favorites with odds of -250 or shorter, Atlanta has a 25-7 record (winning 78.1% of its games).

+- The implied moneyline probablility for this matchup gives the Braves a 71.4% chance to win.

-- Atlanta has had an over/under set by oddsmakers 152 times, and have combined with opponents to go over the total in 85 of those games (85-64-3).
+- Atlanta has played in 153 games with an over/under set, and have combined with its opponents to go over the total 86 times (86-64-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!